SEARCH & WILDFLOWER HOME PAGE BLUE/PURPLE

 Tube: The evenly elongated lower section of a flower that has united petals.
 The tube sometimes expands into a throat which is topped by the limb (the expanded, often lobed, tip of the corolla).
 See Ipomopsis ramosa for a tube and limb.

 Tubercle: An expanded structure common on some Cacti.
 See Escobaria vivipara for close-up photographs of tubercles.

-Type or Type Specimen: The first plant of its kind collected for science, submitted for classification purposes, and stored in an herbarium.
-There are various kinds of types: The "holotype" is the one specimen that the first description and name are based on.
+Type or type specimen: The first plant of its kind collected for science, submitted for classification purposes, and stored in an herbarium.
+There are various types: The "holotype" is the one specimen that the first description and name are based on.
 An "isotype" is a specimen collected at the same time as the holotype by the same person.
 A "lectotype" is a specimen later designated as the type specimen when no holotype was originally designated.
 See "Type Locality" immediately below.

-Type Locality: Refers to the location from which the type specimen came.
+Type locality: Refers to the location where the type specimen was collected.
 See "Type or Type Specimen" immediately above.

-Umbel: A type of inflorescence in which each pedicel, i.e., each flower stalk, grows upward and outward from one point in the same manner the spokes of an umbrella spread upward and outward from the umbrella main stem.
+Umbel: A type of inflorescence in which each pedicel/peduncle, i.e., each flower or flower cluster stalk, grows upward and outward from one point in the same manner the spokes of an umbrella spread upward and outward from the umbrella main stem.
 The resultant flower cluster has a rounded top versus corymbs which have a flattened top.
-See the Apiaceae Family (formerly the Umbelliferae Family) for examples.
+See Apiaceae (Umbelliferae) for examples.
 Cow Parsnip and Loveroot.

 Compound umbels start with the pedicels originating from the same point and then branching again before a flower grows at the tip of each branching.

 Corymb inflorescences are very similar to umbels but their pedicels do not originate from the same point on the main stem.

 Unisexual: A flower with either stamens or pistils, but not both.
 Imperfect.